quasiquoting/knot/globoweb.erl.rst

 The Program
 ===========

-This is the layout of the module.
+This is the layout of the module and the app.src (which is a package description).

 .. code:: erlang
    :class: file:src/globoweb.erl